 You can write down questions to ask later or words that you want to research when time permits.
 They may give you a notebook when you arrive, but you’ll look and feel more prepared if you come armed with your own pen and paper.

-I know that regardless of preparation, your first day can still be nerve-racking.
+I know that regardless of preparation, your first day at a PR Firm can still be nerve-racking.
 If it’s your first job, keep in mind that your first day doesn’t have to be perfect.
 You’ll learn, grow and evolve into a valuable member of the team.
 As a wise man (my dad) once told me, “It’s not always about where you start, it’s about where you end up!”